FriendUPCloud/SubEther/README.md

 Developer Community
 ===================

-We invite everybody to join our developer community node at https://friendup.world.
+We invite everybody to join our developer community node at https://friendup.world or https://sub-ether.org.

 List of dependencies
 ====================